 The Rev. Dr. Anna Carter Florence is the guest on ‘Leading Theologically’

-LOUISVILLE — In the tradition of beloved writers including Frederick Buechner, the Rev. Dr. Anna Carter Florence has written “A is for Alabaster: 52 Reflections on the Stories of Scriptures,” published earlier this month by Westminster John Knox Press.
-Carter Florence, the Peter Marshall Professor of Preaching at Columbia Theological Seminary, appeared last week alongside the Rev. Dr. Lee Hinson-Hasty of the Presbyterian Foundation on his show, “Leading Theologically.”
+In the tradition of beloved writers including Frederick Buechner, the Rev. Dr. Anna Carter Florence has written “A is for Alabaster: 52 Reflections on the Stories of Scriptures,” recently published by Westminster John Knox Press.
+Carter Florence, the Peter Marshall Professor of Preaching at Columbia Theological Seminary, appeared alongside the Rev. Dr. Lee Hinson-Hasty of the Presbyterian Foundation on his show, “Leading Theologically.”

 Seminary professors “have our own questions we want to ask,” Carter Florence told Hinson-Hasty, “but it’s the questions your students are asking and the things that are happening in the classroom that you really want to explore … reading biblical texts in ways that will make them come alive.”

 “It’s amazing how weary preachers can get,” she added, “so creating this space to have the text be constantly new and fresh — and not just for preachers, but for anyone who picks up the Scripture.
 I feel like this is a pretty urgent need right now.”

 Hinson-Hasty then turned to “A is for Alabaster,” in which Carter Florence writes brief and engaging pieces on Scriptures about 52 biblical characters — 26 from the Hebrew Bible, and 26 from the New Testament.

 “I read Frederick Buechner’s lexicon books when I was young and I fell in love with this abecedary form,” she said.
 The Book of Lamentations includes that form, she noted.